Record Keeping Requirements

 What the Law Requires

-First, you should know that the law is pretty non-specific about documentation.
-The statute that applies, Minn.
+The statute that applies to homeschool record documentation, Minn.
 Stat.
 120A.24 subd.
-2, basically states that homeschoolers need to maintain records that show that all of the “required subjects are being taught and proof that the yearly tests are being administered.”
+2, states that homeschoolers need to maintain records that show that all of the “required subjects are being taught and proof that the yearly tests are being administered.”